How to determine whether your firewall is blocking LiveUpdate

-- LiveUpdate connects via HTTP to the domains liveupdate.symantecliveupdate.com, liveupdate.symantec.com, and akamai.net.
+LiveUpdate connects via HTTP to the domains liveupdate.symantecliveupdate.com and liveupdate.symantec.com.

 Note: Symantec does not supply IP addresses for Symantec LiveUpdate servers.
 The server addresses are not static and, consequently, routing directly to an IP address may cause LiveUpdate to fail.

 Download a Livetri.zip file to troubleshoot possible corruption

 Download the current Livetri.zip file from the Symantec Web site.